www.scantips.com

 Size is adjustable, but shape must be cropped

-The calculator allows comparing an image to a paper shape ratio.
-Selecting "Other Shape" selects the two WxH boxes below it (for paper shape).
+The calculator allows comparing an image to a media shape ratio.
+Selecting "Other Shape" selects the two WxH boxes below it (for media shape).

-The largest Crop possible (maximum dimensions) to fit the paper shape is shown for the situations of fitting the long or the short side to the paper shape.
+The largest Crop possible (maximum dimensions) to fit the media shape is shown for the situations of fitting the long or the short side to the media shape.

 The exact percentage numbers are not the point here.
 They are what they are, and any difference is not good.
 We know that a 4x6 image simply will not fit on 4x5 paper.
 And images and paper are often not the same shape, which means the image must be cropped to be the same shape as the paper.
 This is just trying to emphasize that point here.
 We have good tools making this crop very easy to do, and it's an extremely important skill to learn.
 The point is, if you crop it yourself first, then how it turns out is your own choice.
 More about cropping to aspect ratio on next page.